 Across the Country

-Ramp meters are new to the Kansas City area, but metropolitan communities that are
+Ramp meters are not only being used in the Kansas City area, but also in metropolitan communities

-located across the county including Milwaukee, Portland, Seattle-Tacoma, Phoenix,
+across the country including Milwaukee, Portland, Seattle-Tacoma, Phoenix, Minneapolis-St. Paul,

-Minneapolis-St. Paul, Denver, and more have been using them for some time and are
+Denver and more.
+Such communities have been using them for some time and are benefiting from ramp

 Improved Safety